mpopv/ga-2-day-ux-design-bootcamp/README.md

 * No other option, limited ways
 * Paying in advance online is a hassle and requires forethought
 * Wait behind clueless tourists who can't use the paper slip readers, no quick option or fast lane
+* Recent DC transplant
+* No car; relies on train

 #### Needs

 * An iPhone-based system where accounts can be maintained and managed
-* Robustness over ease of use: she's always on her phone and
+* Robustness over ease of use: she's always on her phone and tech-savvy, so figuring out the UI not a problem

+#### Potential Solutions

+* Easy pay dashboard
+* Another pay option--phone in addition to kiosk / online
+* Automated withdrawal solutions
+* Account setup once (passwords saved, card info)
+* Rewards